ccroft6/Risk_Return_Analysis/README.md

 ![Cumulative Returns](Screenshots/cumulative_returns.png)

 2. Volatility: Based on the box plot visualizations, the Berkshire Hathaway fund was the most volatile fund as indicated by it having a larger box (larger spread around the mean) and outliers that are further away from the mean.
-The least volatile fund was Tiger Global Management LLC as indicated by it having really small box (smaller spread around the mean) and outliers that are closer to the mean compared to the other funds.
+The least volatile fund was Tiger Global Management LLC as indicated by it having a really small box (smaller spread around the mean) and outliers that are closer to the mean compared to the other funds.

 ![Box Plots of Whale Funds](Screenshots/box_plots.png)